russell/bb-pytest/README.rst

 Arguments
 ---------

-This test step is derived from the ShellCommand step.
+This test step used ShellMixin.
 So besides the arguments listed below the following steps will also be accpeted and will behave as per the ShellCommand step: workdir, haltOnFailure, flunkOnWarnings, flunkOnFailure, warnOnWarnings, warnOnFailure,